vibeus/vibe-website/content/video-tutorial/image-lock/index.md

-Get frustrated when image moves in your drawing?
+Get frustrated when image moves in drawing?
 Now you have the choice to lock the image!